Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-Because stress is such an integral experience in our daily lives, we may not consider its role and impact on our teens though it can influence every aspect of our day.
-Learning about what developmental milestones a teen is working on (whether physical, cognitive, social or emotional) can help a parent know when their ages and stages might be the cause of their stress.2,3 Here are some examples:
+Because stress is such an integral experience in daily life, you may not consider how it can influence every aspect of your day.
+Learning about what developmental milestones your teen is working on can help you know when their age might be contributing to their stress.2,3

 - Sixteen-year-olds have new important goals and worries outside of school related to learning to drive, getting a driver’s license, getting a part-time job, or trying out a romantic partnership.